 “Why do I need a landscape design consultation if everything is working,” you may ask?

-Golfing legend Jack Nicklaus had an annual practice of starting every season by having his coach examine the fundamentals, starting with his grip.
-The point is that everything falls apart if the fundamentals are not in order.
+Golfing legend Jack Nicklaus had an annual practice of starting every season with his coach to examine the fundamentals, starting with the grip.
+He understood that everything falls apart if the fundamentals are not in order.

 Soils naturally move over time and this can create landscaping situations that need attention, especially for drainage.
 You may not have any problems, but isn’t it smart to check?
 When you take your car in for periodic service doesn’t the technician check the basic systems to make sure you are safe?

 Responding to drainage problems will require reworking the original landscape design.